-1. Result in a determination by the LACSD, which would serve the project, that it does not have adequate capacity to serve the project's projected demand in addition to LACSD's existing commitments; or
+- 1. Result in a determination by the Los Angeles County Sanitation Districts (LACSD), which would serve the project, that it does not have adequate capacity to serve the project's projected demand in addition to the LACSD's existing commitments; or - 2.
+Require or result in the relocation or construction of new or expanded wastewater treatment facilities, the construction or relocation of which could cause significant environmental effects.